leetschau/donno/README.md

 1. Support adding attachments into notes, espeicially images

+1. Add logging system, distinguish application (for end user) and debugging (for developer) logs

 1. Synchronize notes between hosts (based on VCS, such as git)

-1. Import/Export from/to other open source note-taking apps, such as [Joplin]()
+1. Import/Export from/to other open source note-taking apps, such as [Joplin](https://joplinapp.org/)

 1. Advanced search function: search by title, tag, notebook and content

-1. Search with regular expression;
+1. Search with regular expression

 1. Basic publishing module: publish to blog, such as github.io